sharetribe/flex-docs/src/docs/howto-payments/enable-payment-intents-in-ftw/index.md

 This can be done by creating another
-[live environment](/ftw/how-to-deploy-ftw-to-production/) instance of Sharetribe Web Template that uses
+[live environment](/ftw/how-to-deploy-ftw-to-production/) instance of your client app that uses

 - your live Client Id for Flex and
 - live Stripe keys (both publishable and secret).